U.S. Treasury confirms $550 million transfer to Iran

-WASHINGTON The U.S. Treasury Department on Monday confirmed that it has allowed the transfer of $550 million (£337.3 million) in Iran's frozen oil revenues to the country under an interim nuclear deal.
+WASHINGTON The U.S. Treasury Department on Monday confirmed that it has allowed the transfer of $550 million in Iran's frozen oil revenues to the country under an interim nuclear deal.

 A U.S. Treasury spokeswoman said the transfer began January 31 and would be complete early this week but declined to specify which foreign banks were involved.